Supporting the United Nations Sustainable Development Goals (SDGs)

 - Commissioned a study which found that in 2014/15, Kingston University generated £921.1 million gross value added (GVA) and supported 12,500 jobs throughout the UK.

-- Become affiliate members of Electronics Watch and built their specific terms and conditions into our contracts.
+- Become affiliate members of Electronics Watch and built their specific terms and conditions into our IT contracts.

 Find out more about sustainable procurement